AI - 2 Chatbots Debating Each Other (Difficulty: 4)

 - add its output to the chat window.

-Therefore, we can wrap these 3 blocks into a custom block.
-The only changing part is the actual request we send, so that can be specified as a block input.
+Therefore, we can bundle these 3 blocks into a custom block.
+The only changing part is the actual request (prompt) we send, so that can be specified as a block input.

 For example, for the first chatbot, we can define a new block like this.
-Note that the request being used is the input block, not the “request” variable any more.
+Note that the request block being used is the input from the define block, not the “request” variable.

 Similarly, we can define another block for the con side chatbot: